Smoothhounds: Family Triakididae

 Species: Mustelus californicus from the Latin words mustela (weasel-colored) and californicus referring to its geographic distibution.

-Alternate Names: Gray shark, sand shark, paloma, or dogfish.
+Alternate Names: Gray shark, sand shark, mud shark, paloma, or dogfish.
+Called cazón mamón in Mexico.
+Early names included dog-shark and oil-shark.

 Identification: Very similiar to the leopard shark, but the coloring is a light gray back fading to a lighter belly; with no bars or spots.

-Size: To just over five feet in length (64.25 inches).
-Most caught off piers are under four feet in length.
+Size: To 4.7 feet (although one source gives just over five feet in length, 64.25 inches).
+Most caught from piers are under four feet in length.

-Piers: Most pier-caught grays are taken from piers south of Dana Point.
-Best Bets: Imperial Beach Pier, Ocean Beach, Crystal Pier, Oceanside Pier, Belmont Pier, Santa Monica Pier and Ventura Pier.
+Piers: Most pier-caught grays are taken from piers south of Long Beach.
+Best Bets: Imperial Beach Pier, Ocean Beach Pier, Crystal Pier, Ferry Landing Pier, Oceanside Pier, Huntington Beach Pier, Belmont Veteran’s Memorial Pier, Santa Monica Pier, Ventura Pier and Goleta Pier.

 Bait and Tackle: Medium tackle with a size 2 to 4/0 hook.
 Best baits are live or frozen anchovies, squid, mackerel or clams fished just outside the second set of breakers.